 Deputy Mayor Karsten Klein

-Deputy Mayor Karsten Klein is The Hague's alderman for Youth, Welfare and Sport as well as the Loosduinen district.
+Deputy Mayor Karsten Klein is The Hague's alderman for the Economy, Public Health and Harbours as well as the Scheveningen district.

 Karsten Klein was born in Groningen in 1977 and grew up in Groningen and Leeuwarden.
 He earned a Master’s Degree in Public Administration at the University of Twente in Enschede, moving to The Hague in 2000 for his thesis project.